Hours: 9:00 a.m. - 4:00 p.m. weekdays

 There is a Commissioner at the Harford County Detention Center (1030 Rock Spring Road, Bel Air, Maryland 21014) available to review Petitions for Protection (domestic violence, child abuse, vulnerable adult abuse) when the Circuit or District Court for Harford County are closed.

 Lawyer in the Lobby Program

-The Circuit Court for Harford County is not liable in any way for any advice given or any advice not given during one's interview at the Self-Help Center and/or at the Lawyer in the Lobby Program.
-The Lawyer in the Lobby Program is staffed with volunteer attorney(s) and are not Circuit Court for Harford County employee(s).
+The Circuit Court for Harford County is not liable in any way for any advice given or any advice not given during one's interview at the Self-Help Center and/or at the Lawyer in the Lobby/ The Lawyer in the Library Program.
+The Lawyer in the Lobby/ The Lawyer in the Library Program is staffed with volunteer attorney(s) who are not Circuit Court for Harford County employee(s).